riverlane/pauli_lcu/README.md

     $ cd pauli_lcu
     $ pip install .

 For use in C, `pauli_decomposition.h` can be used as a stand-alone library.
+Windows is not currently supported.
+In this case, we recommend to use WSL or Linux VM.

 ##  Examples for Python